keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

     parent group.
 If this is the root group, `Null` is equivalent to `True`.
     Individual sub groups may override this value.
 If a group enables Auto-Type, individual entries in this group may still choose to disable it.
-    However, disabling Auto-Type at group level disables it for all direct child entries, regardless of their setting.
+    However, disabling Auto-Type at group level SHOULD disable it for all direct child entries, regardless of their setting.

 `<EnableSearching>`